Worimi: Modern period

-Today the Worimi Local Aboriginal Land Council is working closely with Worimi descendants to provide opportunities that promote, foster and protect the culture and heritage.
+Today, the Worimi Local Aboriginal Land Council is working closely with Worimi descendants to provide opportunities that promote, foster and protect their culture and heritage.
 In July 2016, the New South Wales Government recognised 5.9 ha of the suburb of as a place of historical value for Aboriginal people, noting the particular importance in cultural and spiritual terms that it held for the Worimi.